Frequently asked questions

 What should I double-check before trusting the answer?

 Insulation is not just area.
 R-value, climate zone, air sealing, vapor control, moisture, ventilation, fire rules, and local code all matter.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 What does R-value mean in insulation planning?